 - Mercury, which can damage the kidneys and nervous system.

-Local here to MN I love to use Modern Roots products (specifically their cashmere rose body lotion and their array of hand soaps, candles, and room sprays).
+When making lifestyle modifications like this, my clients often ask me for recommendations for alternatives.
+My favorite personal care product go-tos are Beautycounter and Young Living as direct sale online resources.
+Local here in Minnesota, I love to use Modern Roots products (specifically their cashmere rose body lotion and their array of hand soaps, candles, and room sprays).

-Good for increasing blood circulation and also for increasing lymph flow.
+Dry brushing — Good for increasing blood circulation and also for increasing lymph flow.
 It leaves your nervous system feeling energized and refreshed and unblocks pores as an exfoliation process.
-This is recommended minimally once every 2 weeks up to 1-2x/week depending upon how sensitive your skin is.
+This is recommended minimally once every 2 weeks up to 1 – 2x/week depending upon how sensitive your skin is.